YohananTzeviyah/LibreMaple-Client/README.md

 Use 7-Zip to extract the contents of the glew ZIP file into a directory called `glew` (make sure that the contents are at the top level of `glew`, you want `glew\bin`, not `glew\glew-2.1.0\bin`).

-Navigate to [https://www.un4seen.com/](https://www.un4seen.com/) and download the latest version of BASS for Windows (called `bass24.zip` as of this writing).

-Use 7-Zip to extract the contents of the bass ZIP file into a directory called `bass`.

 Navigate to
 [https://github.com/lz4/lz4/releases](https://github.com/lz4/lz4/releases) and